Treaty annuity payments

 Treaty payments by mail or direct deposit

-If you're eligible for treaty annuity payments but can't go to a treaty payment event, you can download and fill out a Treaty Annuity Payment Request form and email or mail it to our regional office in your area.
-Addresses are shown on the form.
+If you're eligible for treaty annuity payments but can't go to a treaty payment event, you can download and fill out a Treaty Annuity Payment Request form, and email it to us at treatypay-paiementdetraite@sac-isc.gc.ca to request payment by direct deposit or cheque.

 Make sure to include a copy of your Secure Certificate of Indian Status (SCIS), Certificate of Indian Status (CIS) or other government-issued photo identification with the form.
 If you are submitting it by email, please include a copy of identity documents to the same email as the form.